oils-for-unix/oils/doc/error-handling.md

       echo 'should not get here'
     }

-    # Correct: script fails before echo
+    myfunc  # Good: script aborts before echo
-    myfunc
     # => ls: '/bad': no such file or directory

-    # Surprise!
-    if myfunc; then
+    if myfunc; then  # Surprise!
+It behaves differently in a condition. echo OK
-      echo OK
     fi
     # => ls: '/bad': no such file or directory
     # => should not get here

-We see the message because the shell **silently disables** `errexit` while executing the condition of `if`.
-The fundamental problems we mentioned that cause this:
+We see "should not get here" because the shell **silently disables** `errexit` while executing the condition of `if`.
+This relates to the fundamental problems above:

-1. It's unclear whether you are testing for success/failure or true/false.
+1. Are we trying to test success/failure or true/false?
-2. `if` tests a single exit status, but every statement in a function has an exit status.
-Which one do you use?
+2. `if` tests a single exit status, but every command in a function has an exit status.
+Which one should it look at?

 This quirk occurs in all "conditional" contexts: